ricky65/WinPenguins/README.md

 * WinPenguins creates a penguin icon in the Taskbar Notification Area (located at the right end of the Windows Taskbar).
    - Left click to access Settings.
    - To shutdown WinPenguins, right click to open the menu and click Exit.
    - To take a screenshot, right click to open the menu and click Screenshot...

+## Changes in WinPenguins 1.2
+  - Default ignore NVIDIA GeForce Overlay so penguins spawn and are visible on machines with NVIDIA cards.
+  - Fixed bug where reducing number of penguins didn't work correctly when at least one penguin was in an exploding or splat state.
+  - Improved error handling.

 ## Changes in WinPenguins 1.1
   - Fixed location of Explosion sprite when on edge of screen.